 "It is obvious that we knew that the campaign would be successful, but not on this scale and especially not when the corona pandemic broke out."
 Cephalofair Games had expected a financing sum of between five and ten million US dollars, reveals Isaac Childres.

 Isaac Childres, Cephalofair Games

-Isaac Childres and his team first realized that you could beat a heavyweight like Kingdom Death: Monster 1.5 when the campaign generated 5 million US dollars within the first day.
-“So we thought we might have a small chance,” says Childres.
+The team around Isaac Childres first realized that a heavyweight like Kingdom Death: Monster 1.5 could be beaten at all when the campaign was able to generate 5 million US dollars within the first day.
+"So we thought maybe we had a little chance," says Childres.
 However, it was hard work.
-"We had to push the campaign every day to keep it going."
-Then came the final spurt and with it the last 48 hours, in which the makers gave everything again - in the end it worked, says the author.
+"We had to push the campaign every day to keep it running."
+Then came the final sprint and with it the last 48 hours, in which the makers gave everything again - in the end it worked, says the author.